See What Hood Cooker Tricks The Celebs Are Making Use Of

 Pros:

-Aesthetic focal point.Offers excellent ventilation.
+Aesthetic focal point.Provides exceptional ventilation.

 Cons:

-Higher setup expenses.2.4 Downdraft Ventilation
+Higher installation expenses.2.4 Downdraft Ventilation

-Installed straight behind the cooktop, downdraft systems pull smoke and vapors down while cooking.
+Set up directly behind the cooktop, downdraft systems pull smoke and vapors down while cooking.

 Pros:

-Discreet and minimalistic.Conserves overhead area.
+Discreet and minimalistic.Saves overhead area.

 Cons: